AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/spatial-io.md

 ## Cell Dimensions

-Once a [spatial cell](../items-blocks-machines/spatial_cells.md) has been used, it gains a permanently defined set of XYZ dimensions (eg, 3x4x2) and is linked to a volume of space in the spatial storage dimension.
+Once a [spatial cell](../items-blocks-machines/spatial_cells.md) has been used, it gains a permanently defined set of XYZ dimensions (eg, 3x4x2) and is linked to a volume of space in the spatial storage dimension. **YOU CANNOT RESET, REFORMAT, OR RESIZE A SPATIAL CELL AFTER
+IT HAS BEEN USED.** Make a new cell if you want to use different dimensions.

 These are not the same dimensions in the name of a cell, a 16^3 cell can have any dimensions *up to* 16x16x16

 Note that this volume is directional and cannot be rotated.
 A 2x2x3 volume is not the same as a 3x2x2 volume, even though they're the same size.